wavexx/python-bond/README.rst

 * Unfortunately, you cannot catch "fatal errors" in PHP.
 If the evaluated code triggers a fatal error it will terminate the bond without appeal.
-A common example of such errors in PHP is attempting to use an undefined variable or function (which could happen while prototyping).
+A common example of such error can be attempting to use an undefined variable or function (which could happen while prototyping).

-* Due to the inability to override built-in functions, ``error_reporting()`` always returns 0 and shouldn't be used to control the display error level.
+* Due to the inability to override built-in functions, ``error_reporting()`` is not completely transparent and always returns 0.
+It shouldn't be used to control the display error level.
 Use ``_BOND_error_reporting()`` instead, which has the same usage/signature as the built-in function.

 Perl